mikeza/mlneuro/Readme.md

+# Notice

+This project is mirrored to this personal github for demonstration purposes only and should not be used for research outside of the Redish lab.
+Please contact me at adkin099@umn.edu for more information or if you want to use the project.

 # mlneuro

 Machine learning for neuroscience

 An extension of scikit-learn with a focus on:
 - **verbosity**: clear and extensive logging
 - **multisignal analysis**: combine data from multiple sensors leveraging the
 - **noise handling**: filter noisy data and predictions from neural signals, remove bad data from the training set
 - **cross validation**: decoding should be cross-validated to ensure separation of training and test sets
 - **timestamped data**: neural data is a temporal process (support could be better thusfar)